Deltakit/deltakit/README.md

 `deltakit` is composed of four main sub-packages installed as dependencies for the main `deltakit` metapackage:

 * `deltakit-core`:
 * `deltakit-circuit`:
 * `deltakit-decode`:
 * `deltakit-explorer`:

 ## Quick Start - Performing a QEC memory experiment on a local machine

 `deltakit` provides convenience functionalities to help the design and execution of complete QEC pipelines.
-QEC experiments start by defining an encoding process from a quantum circuit and a code chosen from a standard family, parametrised in a logical basis.
+QEC experiments start by defining an encoding process from a quantum circuit and a parametrisable code chosen from a standard family.
 For instance, here we use the [rotated surface code](https://errorcorrectionzoo.org/c/rotated_surface) from the [Calderbank–Shor–Steane](https://en.wikipedia.org/wiki/CSS_code) (CSS) family.
 The next step is to declare a QPU instance together with a noise model and a native gate set to compile the circuit to.
-This produces a QPU compliant noisy circuit that can be executed either on numerical simulators (Stim) or physical hardware to generate noisy bitstrings.
-The final step is to apply the decoding process on these bitstrings.
-In the following example, a [Minimum Weight Perfect Matching](https://en.wikipedia.org/wiki/Matching_(graph_theory))-based decoder publicly available from [PyMatching](https://github.com/oscarhiggott/PyMatching) library is used correct the circuit and generate relevant result metrics, for instance the logical error probability (LEP).
+This produces a QPU compliant noisy circuit that can be executed either on numerical simulators (Stim) or physical hardware to generate noisy bitstring samples.
+The final step is to apply the decoding process on these bitstrings and correct the circuit.
+In the following example, a [Minimum Weight Perfect Matching](https://en.wikipedia.org/wiki/Matching_(graph_theory))-based decoder publicly available from the [PyMatching](https://github.com/oscarhiggott/PyMatching) library is used and the logical error probability (LEP) is generated for interpretation.

 ```python
 from deltakit.circuit.gates import PauliBasis